 In 2014, an architectural competition for a high-rise building at the Messe Entrance South (“Hochhaus am Messeingang Süd”) was launched at the southern measuring exhibition.
 The winning design was from Cyrus Moser Architekten (cma): “The winning design is a striking sign and provides an innovative answer to the question of how new buildings with different uses can function,” said the jury.
 “All the works show which convincing responses architecture can address from today’s challenging questions,” said Mayor Olaf Cunitz, structural deputy and expert judge of the jury.
 “The project’s high standards in terms of functionality, sustainability and architecture make this project an enrichment of Frankfurt building culture.”

-Update as of 28 June 2017: According to Messe Frankfurt, the project is still being pursued, but with the involvement of another project developer.
-This is currently being discussed with a project development company known to the Skyline Atlas.
-Further details to be revealed as soon as they become available.
+Status June 2017: According to Messe Frankfurt, the project is still being pursued, but with the involvement of another project developer.
+This is currently being discussed with a project development company.